pedr0fontoura/fivem-appearance/README.md

    cd ../ui
    yarn build
    ```

 4. Start development.

 ## ConVars

-Since this is client-script you need to use **setr** to set this convar.
+Since this is a client script, you will need to use **setr** to set this convar.

 - **cfx-appearance:customization**: 1 or 0, default **1**, toggle the built-in customization interface and customization exports.